 Somnath is a small town in the southern tip of Gujarat christened after Lord Somnath (the foremost manifestation among the 12 jyotirlingas of Lord Shiva).
 As per Hindu legends, here Lord Shiva liberated Som (the moon god) from a curse after he worshiped Shiva, hence the name Somnath (Lord of Som).
 The temple has been ransacked and plundered multiple times in the past by Muslim invaders, most notoriously by Mahmud of Ghazni, followed by the Portuguese and the Mughals who joined the loot at later stages.
-Each time the temple has been reconstructed and today it imposingly stands on the Arabian Sea coast as a beautiful temple built in Chaulukya style.
+Each time the temple has been reconstructed and today it imposingly stands on the Arabian Sea coast, a beautiful temple built in Chaulukya style.
 The last reconstruction was undertaken post-independence under the supervision of Sardar Patel and KM Munshi.
-The renovation activities continue till date.
+The renovation activities continue to date.

-Somnath can be reached via bus, train or private taxis from Ahmedabad which is well connected through road, rail, and air.
+Somnath can be reached via bus, train, or private taxis from Ahmedabad which is well connected through road, rail, and air.
 I boarded an overnight bus from Ahmedabad.
 It took 8 hours and reached Somnath around 8:30 AM.
 I took an auto from the bus stand to reach my hotel which I had pre-booked.
 Hotels are mainly clustered near the temple and on the bypass road which is 2 km from the temple.
 The better ones are on the bypass road.
-I checked in, freshened up, had a light breakfast and went to visit the temple.
+I checked in, freshened up, had a light breakfast, and went to visit the temple.

 As you enter the temple, you get a glimpse of Lord Somnath in the sanctum sanctorum.
 The sanctum has gilded walls and in the center of the sanctum is the divine jyotirlinga.
 It looked absolutely stunning.
 There is the Nandi bull (the mount of Lord Shiva) in the front.
 The temple was not very crowded and I had a long and satisfying darshan of the shivalinga.
 I reached at a time when the shivalinga was being anointed with milk.
 White milk flowing down the huge, dark shivalinga – it was a treat to the eyes.
 I peacefully meditated on the shivalinga for sometime before coming out of the main temple.

 As I was walking along the sea wall, I came across the Banastambha – a pillar with an arrow pointing towards the sea.
 A placard below it mentioned that the arrow pointed to the south pole and there was no landmass between that pillar and the south pole.
 Thus a sufficiently powerful laser light cast from that pillar would reach the south pole uninterrupted.
 Behind the temple, there is an open-air theatre where light and sound show depicting the history of Somnath is held every evening.
-On the right, there is a gallery which showcases the 12 jyotirlingas and events like the Shiva-Parvati vivah.
+On the right, there is a gallery that showcases the 12 jyotirlingas and events like the Shiva-Parvati vivah.
 There is a small shrine of Lord Ganesha.
-There is photo gallery as well which has a collection of photographs of the ancient temple site, construction of the new temple and political leaders who visited the site.
+There is a photo gallery as well which has a collection of photographs of the ancient temple site, construction of the new temple, and political leaders who visited the site.

 The temple is not very crowded and 1 hour is enough to properly explore the temple.
-After coming out of the temple, I clicked few more photographs.
-Just behind the temple, there is a lane which leads to a small mosque where there is an ancient stone inscription in Persian language which records the advent of Mahmud of Ghazni.
+After coming out of the temple, I clicked a few more photographs.
+Just behind the temple, there is a lane which leads to a small mosque where there is an ancient stone inscription in the Persian language which records the advent of Mahmud of Ghazni.

-Local sightseeing :
+Local sightseeing at Somnath:

 Apart from the main temple, there are some other important sites as well.
 There is a local sightseeing bus that starts near the temple and takes tourists to all the places at a very economical price.
-You can hire an auto as well but I feel bus is the best and most economical option.
+You can hire an auto as well but I feel the bus is the best and most economical option.
 All the sites are located nearby and the trip takes about 2 hours.

-Old Somnath temple: After Somnath temple was destructed by Nawab Sujat Khan on the instruction of Aurangzeb, Holker queen Ahilyabai, established the shivalinga in the basement of this temple in 1783 to ensconce it from the marauding troops.
+Old Somnath Temple: After Somnath temple was destructed by Nawab Sujat Khan on the instruction of Aurangzeb, Holker queen Ahilyabai, established the shivalinga in the basement of this temple in 1783 to ensconce it from the marauding troops.
 Some believe this shivalinga to be the original jyotirlinga.
 Do visit this temple as well; it is just beside the new temple.

 Bhalka Tirth: This is the place where Lord Krishna was shot on his foot with an arrow by a hunter named Jara after which he relinquished his human body and departed for Vaikunth, his heavenly abode.